skyflowapi/skyflow-android/README.md

   ```

 ### Using maven
-- Add the github repository in the repositories tag and the github userName, token collected from  [Step1](#Step-1-:-Generate-a-Personal-Access-Token-for-GitHub) in the server tag to your project's settings.xml file.
+- Add the Github package registry in the repositories tag and the GITHUB_USER_NAME, PERSONAL_ACCESS_TOKEN collected from  [Step1](#Step-1-:-Generate-a-Personal-Access-Token-for-GitHub) in the server tag to your project's settings.xml file.
 Make sure that the id's for both these tags are the same.

 ```xml
 <repositories>